sarahzu/Configuration-System/README.md

 ```

 You only need to run *pip install -r requirements.txt* and *npm install* once in order to install all dependencies.
 When you want to run the test-case application again, you can omit those commands.

-If you use a private Github Repository for the visual components and have not added your computer's ssh key to your Github Account, the terminal of the running API server will ask you about your credentials before loading the visual components on screen.
-Please enter your credentials in order to give the program access to load all visual components.

 ## Run Unit and End-to-End Tests